lighthouse-search/guard/README.md

 Note: Yes, hades-auth is all about completely signed requests, but that can't be done with Guard, because the static_auth key has to be stored in cookies.

 # Example
-Guard allows you to create great, styled, authentication with simple configuration.
+Guard allows you to create great, styled, authentication with a simple configuration.
 <img width="1440" alt="Screenshot 2024-04-27 at 12 38 15 AM" src="https://github.com/oracularhades/guard/assets/91714073/6ab7e3eb-11dd-4066-8f71-34caa00f5920">

 ```